 Performative allyship, on the other hand—also sometimes referred to as ally theater—is when an individual from a majority or privileged group (white/straight/cis/abled) professes their support of and/or solidarity with a marginalized group (identifies themselves as an ally) in a way that either isn’t helpful to that group, draws attention away from that group, or actively harms that group.

 For the purposes of this article, I am going to assume everyone who labels themselves an ally genuinely wants to help.
 I realize that probably isn’t technically true, but assuming as much makes it possible to tackle critical variables without muddying the water with accusations of willful self-aggrandizement.
-And let’s also try to remove blame from the equation so we can examine ourselves with our defenses down.
+We’re removing blame from the equation so we can examine ourselves with our defenses down.

 Now that we know what performative allyship is, let’s talk about what it looks like.
 I will start with the most obvious (the kind you assume you’re innocent of) and then move to other examples that might make you want to pout in a corner with your #blacklivesmatter T-shirt, pink pussy hat, and plastic rainbow bracelet you got at the pride parade you went to last year.